Aboobaker Osman Mitha: Personal life

 While he was serving in the British Indian army (pre-partition), Mitha fell in love with Indu Chatterji, daughter of Prof. Gyanesh C. Chatterji of Lahore Government College.
 Indu belonged to a Bengali Christian family; they were originally Bengali Brahmins but had converted to Christianity at some point.
 She had grown up in Lahore, but the family had moved to Delhi at the time of partition.
-Her family (as also Mitha's) were strongly opposed to the marriage on grounds of culture: there were differences of religion, language, food habits and even other elements of their basic value syatems.
+Her family (as also Mitha's) were strongly opposed to the marriage on grounds of culture: there were differences of religion, language, food habits and even other elements of their basic value systems.
 For instance, Indu was trained in the south Indian classical dance form Bharatanatyam, and after marriage, she had to give up dancing in public, because this was frowned upon in Pakistan, especially when the dancer was the wife of an army officer.
 Also, Indu had filmi connections - her elder sister Uma Anand was already the wife of Indian (and Hindu) film-maker Chetan Anand, and later in 1954, her cousin Kalpana Kartik, herself an actress, would marry Chetan's brother, the famous Indian hero and heart-throb, Dev Anand.

 Despite all these very obvious differences, Mitha persisted in a long-distance courtship, and Indu reciprocated.
 That Mitha's feelings were not just puppy love but something more lasting was proved by his sheer perseverance, and four years after the young lovers' separation, Indu, much against the wishes of her family, came over to Karachi and married Mitha.
 This happened in 1951, and the couple had a very happy, harmonious life together.
 They became the parents of three daughters, two of whom turned out to be very talented classical Bharatanatyam dancers.